 And this holiday season, may you eat well, drink up, give generously and fit into the pants you wore beforehand.

-For more information on party food, healthy options and holiday classics, check out the links on the next page.
+For more information on party food, healthy options and holiday classics, check out the links below.